ruveydayilmaz0/cascaded_diffusion/README.md

 ```

 ## 💪 Training
-For generating synthetic masks, we first train a 2D unconditional DDIM.
-For training, follow the instructions in [DDIM](https://github.com/huggingface/diffusers.git).
+For generating synthetic masks, we first train a 2D unconditional DDPM.
+For training, follow the instructions in [DDPM](https://github.com/huggingface/diffusers.git).

 For the 3D datasets, the resulting 2D synthetic masks should be converted to 3D using [SyncDreamer+NeuS](https://github.com/liuyuan-pal/SyncDreamer.git).
 The generated volumes should be sliced in z running:
 ```bash